GA-Merced/seir-seal-website/src/content/docs/reference/node-express.md

 ---
-title: Class Details
+title: Example Reference
-description: Details about this class instance
+description: A reference page in my new Starlight docs site.
 ---

 Reference pages are ideal for outlining how things work in terse and clear terms.